vincentbin/bRPC/README.md

 ### Start
 #### API startup
-1. com.application.test.api.server.ServerTest.java Server start
+1. ServerTest.java Server start
-2. com.application.test.api.client.ClientTest.java Client starts and rpc calls HelloService.hello()
+2. ClientTest.java Client starts and rpc calls HelloService.hello()

 #### Start integrated with SpringBoot (Because it is not published to a remote warehouse, it needs local maven install.)